-After a European patent application has been filed, documents as referred to in Rule 50 may be filed by delivery by hand or by post or, with the exception of authorisations and priority documents, may be filed by fax at the EPO's filing offices (see II, 1.2).
-Such documents may not be filed on diskette, by teleteX, by e-mail, telegram, telex or similar means (see also the Notice dated 12 September 2000 Office concerning correspondence with the via e-mail, OJ 10/2000, 458).
+After a European patent application has been filed, documents as referred to in Rule 50 may be filed online, by delivery by hand or by post or, with the exception of authorisations and priority documents, may be filed by fax at the EPO's filing offices (see A-II, 1.2).
+Such documents may not be filed on diskette, by e-mail, telegram, telex or similar means (see also the Notice dated 12 September 2000 correspondence with Office concerning the via OJ EPO 2000, 458).
 If documents relating to European patent applications are filed by fax, written confirmation reproducing the contents of the documents filed by these means and complying with the requirements of the Implementing Regulations to the EPC must be supplied on invitation from the EPO within a period of two months.
-If the applicant fails to comply with this request in due time, the fax is deemed not to have been received (cf. the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.3).
+If the applicant fails to comply with this request in due time, the fax is deemed not to have been received (see the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.3).